komarovma/devops-netology/README.md

    rm                Remove files from the working tree and from the index sparse-checkout   Initialize and modify the sparse-checkout

-examine the history and state (see also: git help revisions) bisect            Use binary search to find the commit that introduced a bug diff              Show changes between commits, commit and working tree, etc grep              Print lines matching a pattern
+e also: git help revisions)
+   bisect            Use binary search to find the commit that introduced a bug diff              Show changes between commits, commit and working tree, etc grep              Print lines matching a pattern